Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 2. Red Dead Redemption 2

 Rockstar doesn’t mess around.
-These guys know how to create a living, breathing world that’ll take your breath away.
+These guys know how to create a living, breathing world that’ll then take your breath away.
 In more ways than one, they have over-delivered with Red Dead Redemption 2.

 No matter how hyped and prepared you are for Red Dead Redemption 2, it’s going to stun you with its beauty and depth.
 The stunning graphics combined with some stellar gameplay makes for one of the best games of this decade.
 There, I said it.